StreetMesh/.github/README.md

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-*StreetMesh* is a public framework for spatially organizing the web, building upon open standards and existing protocols.
+*StreetMesh* is an open source framework for spatially organizing the web, building upon open standards and existing protocols.
 This repository documents this framework and anchors the effort to *The Dream*.

 ## The Dream